waybyte/logicromsdk/docs/book/api/peri/gps.rst

-GPS Libaray
+GPS Library
 ===========

 .. toctree::
    :maxdepth: 2

 MT2503 SoC has on-chip GNSS module supports GPS + GLONASS, Galileo, Beidou constellations.
-LOGICROM gps library does all the heavy lifting and make it easy to use the full capabilities of GNSS module.
+Logicrom gps library does all the heavy lifting and make it easy to use the full capabilities of GNSS module.
 Some features of gps library are:

 * Most accurate software odometer
 * Motion detection based on GPS data
-* No postion drift after vehicle stops
+* No position drift after vehicle stops
 * Critical events based on user configuration:

    1. Harsh Acceleration